-While the approval process in the Google Play Store is minimal, the search giant can pluck apps out for violating any of its rules.
-The Android L keyboard appeared in the Play Store and was taken out not long after it was introduced, because it was a repackaging of Google’s pre-release developer software.
-Other apps, which more than likely would be pulled from the Play Store if they were ever put there in the first place, are downloaded via the developer’s website, like Popcorn Time.
-The Amazon App Store is one of the most popular sideloaded apps—Google won’t let competing app stores distribute in Google play, so you need to load it straight from Amazon.
+While the approval process in the Play Store is minimal.
+The search giant can pluck apps out for violating any of its rules.
+The Android keyboard appeared in the Play Store.
+And removed shortly after its introduction because it was repackaging pre-release developer software.
+Some apps would be pulled from the Play Store if they went there.
+Are downloaded via the developer’s website.
+The Amazon App Store is one of the most popular sideloaded apps.
+Hence, you need to load it straight from Amazon.

-There are quite a few methods to sideload an application on your Android phone or tablet, so we’ll go over three of the most common: Manual, ADB, and AirDroid.
-Android apps are packaged up in "APK" files—once you’ve identified one you wish to install, here’s what you need to do.
+There are quite a few methods to sideload an application on your Android phone or tablet, so we’ll go over three of the most common; Manual, ADB, and AirDroid.
+Android apps are packaged up in App files, and once you’ve identified one you wish to install, here’s what you need to do.

-From here, you’ll be able to select the APK file you’re trying to install or just drag it into the box.
-The file will be sent to the phone, and AirDroid will start the installation.
-A notification in the AirDroid window will inform you that you’ll need to confirm the installation of the app on your phone.
-After tapping OK on your phone, the app is installed.
+From here, you’ll be able to select the App file you’re trying to install or just drag it into the box.
+The file is sent to the phone, and AirDroid will start the installation.
+A notification in the AirDroid window will inform you, and you’ll need to confirm the installation of the app on your phone.
+Tap OK and the app is installed.
 It really doesn’t get much easier than this.

 adb install testapp.apk

-Alternatively, if the APK file is not in the same folder as ADB, you can write the full path of the app’s location in the command line to achieve the same result.
+Alternatively, if the App file is not in the same folder as the ADB, you can write the full path of the App’s location in the command line to achieve the same result.

 In short, installing an apk in ADB is as simple as: adb install <path_to_apk>

-Now head over to the Google Play Store and download a file manager app.
-For this tutorial I’ll be using Solid Explorer, but any one will do.
-(Your phone may even have a file manager app pre-installed.)
-Open the file manager, find the APK you placed in the storage, and tap on it.
-This should initiate the install.
+Now head over to the Play Store and download a file manager app.
+I’ll use Solid Explorer for this tutorial, but anyone will do it.
+Your phone may even have a file manager app pre-installed.
+Open the file manager, and find the App you placed in the storage, tap on it.
+This should initiate the installation.

-If you’ve downloaded the app with your phone and not a computer, sideloading is even easier.
+If you’ve downloaded the app with your phone and not on a computer, sideloading is even easier.

-After downloading the app from your phone, press home and go into tap on the All Apps icon to get to your app drawer.
-For most Android phones or tablets, a Downloads app should be in the list.
-Tap on it, and find the apk you just downloaded, and tap one more time to start the installation.
+After downloading the App from your phone, press home and go into the Apps icon to get to your app drawer; downloaded apps should be on the list for most Android phones or tablets.
+Find the App you just downloaded, tap on the App you require, and tap one more time to start the installation.

 Sideloading apps isn’t necessarily safe.
-Google screens apps in the Play Store for certain types of malware, but when you circumvent the store, you give up this protection.
-You’ll want to make sure you have some sort of anti-malware scanning software running, or at least be very careful what you download.
+Screen apps in the Play Store have types of malware, but when you circumvent the store, you give up this protection.
+You’ll want to ensure you have some anti-malware scanning software running, or at least be very careful with what you download.